Mont-Cenis

 Canoeing, fishing and pedal boats

-For those who love water sports, it is now possible to navigate on the Mont Cenis lake by canoe or pedal boat.
-Located at 2000 meters above sea level, the Mont Cenis water sports base is the highest in Europe.
-In summer, at the beginning of the day, the lake is often very calm and becomes a real mirror reflecting the surrounding peaks.
-An even more magical vision from a canoe.
+For water sports enthusiasts, it's now possible to navigate the Lac du Mont Cenis by canoe or pedalo.
+Situated at an altitude of 2,000 metres, the Mont Cenis nautical base is the highest in Europe.
+In summer, at the start of the day, the lake is often very calm, transforming itself into a veritable mirror reflecting the surrounding peaks.
+An even more magical sight from a canoe.

-The lake also offers great catches for fishing enthusiasts.
+The lake also holds some great catches for fishing enthusiasts.